Feature Selection: A Data Perspective: Feature Selection with Heterogeneous Data

-\subsubsection{Robust Unsupervised Feature Selection for Networked Data~\citep{li2016robust}}
+\subsubsection{Robust Unsupervised Feature Selection for Networked Data}

-LUFS performs network structure modeling and feature selection separately and the feature selection is highly dependent on the quality of extracted latent representations.
-In other words, the performance of LUFS will be jeopardized when there are a lot of noisy links in the network.~\citep{li2016robust} propose a robust unsupervised feature selection framework (NetFS) to embed latent representation learning into feature selection.
+LUFS performs network structure modeling and feature selection separately, and the feature selection heavily depends on the quality of extracted latent representations.
+In other words, the performance of LUFS will be jeopardized when there are a lot of noisy links in the network. ~\cite{li2016robust} propose a robust unsupervised feature selection framework (NetFS) to embed latent representation learning into feature selection.
 Specifically, let $\mat{X}\in\mathbb{R}^{n\times d}$ and $\mat{A}\in\mathbb{R}^{n\times n}$ denote the feature matrix and adjacency matrix respectively.
-NetFS first uncovers a low-rank latent representation $\mat{U}$ by a symmetric NMF model~\citep{gegick2012symmetric}.
-Then latent representation describes a set of diverse affiliation factors hidden in a network, and instances with similar latent representations are more likely to be connected with each other than the instances with dissimilar latent representations.
+NetFS first uncovers a low-rank latent representation $\mat{U}$ by a symmetric NMF model.
+The latent representation describes a set of diverse affiliation factors hidden in a network, and instances with similar latent representations are more likely to be connected to each other than the instances with dissimilar latent representations.
 As latent factors encode some hidden attributes of instances, they should be related to some features.
-Thus, NetFS take $\mat{U}$ as a constraint to perform feature selection via:
+Thus, NetFS takes $\mat{U}$ as a constraint to perform feature selection via:

 where $\alpha$ and $\beta$ are two balance parameters.
 By embedding latent representation learning into feature selection, these two phases could help and boost each other.
-Feature information can help learn better latent representations which are robust to noisy links, and better latent representations can fill the gap of scarce label information and rich link information to guide feature selection.

-In~\citep{li2016toward}, the authors further extend the NetFS model to the dynamic case to obtain a subset of relevant features continuously when both the feature information and network structure evolve over time~\cite{li2016toward}.
+Feature information can help learn better latent representations which are robust to noisy links, and better latent representations can fill the gap of limited label information and rich link information to guide feature selection.
+The authors further extended the NetFS model to the dynamic case to obtain a subset of relevant features continuously when both the feature information and network structure evolve over time~\cite{li2016toward}.
 In addition to positive links, many real-world networks also contain negative links, such as distrust relations in Epinions and foes in Slashdot.
 Based on NetFS, the authors in~\cite{cheng2017unsupervised} further study if negative links have added value over positive links in finding more relevant features.